furechan/mintalib/output/pypi-readme.md

 Indicators can be applied to polars prices dataframes and series in the same way as with pandas.

-The `@` operator has been extended to also work with polars expressions.
-This is just syntactic sugar around polars `map_batches`.
+The `@` operator has been extended to work with polars expressions.
+Series indicators should be applied to a `polars.col` object, while prices indicators should be applied to the `polars.all()` expression.
+In the expression context, multi column outputs are returned as struct series.

 In the following example, you can assign multiple columns using polars `with_columns`.